codescooldallas/codescooldallas.github.io/about/index.md

 ## Bring your laptop!

-Workshoppers are hands on which means you'll need to bring a laptop or similar.
+Workshops are hands on which means you'll need to bring a laptop or similar.

 ## What if I'm...